-- NAMI will develop, present and distribute materials for outreach and education to help increase access to and sustained engagement in necessary treatment services and supports for those in need of treatment. - NAMI will promote use of evidence-based and promising practices, including consumer/family driven person-centered planning, and symptom management; all that builds resilience and promotes recovery and wellness among population groups, including children, youth, adult consumers, family members, veterans/military families, and community stakeholders/help givers. - NAMI will promote wellness and mental health promotion, suicide prevention and peer and family supports to increase consumer and family well-being, recovery, and engagement in treatment services and supports. - NAMI will facilitate awareness days/weeks throughout the year for general population and targeted activities for adults with mental illness and children with or at risk for serious emotional disorders and behavioral health challenges. - NAMI will continue to work with their volunteer affiliates across the state to include family and consumer participation in the planning and execution of the CIT training events with emphasis on recruitment of School Resource Officers and others who can impact on school age youth. - NAMI will plan and implement training and provide education related to PADs, WRAP planning, promote suicide prevention, and promote access to / research of peer directed crisis services and supports in coordination with the division. - NAMI will plan and hold an annual fall conference and two regional spring meetings. - NAMI and its Family Advocates will make presentations at local NAMI affiliate events and those sponsored by other community agents, and work to improve the quality of IPS -Supported Employment through its collaboration with DMH/DD/SAS IPS staff, participation in local IPS - Supported Employment steering committees and fidelity reviews, and participation in monthly Dartmouth calls and meetings related to family advocacy.
+- NAMI will develop, present and distribute materials for outreach and education to help increase access to and sustained engagement in necessary treatment services and supports for those in need of treatment. - NAMI NC will provide education and support to individual living with SMI/SED the provision of their Signature Programs: Basics, Family to Family (F2F), Homefront, Peer-to-Peer, NAMI Smarts, Connection Recovery Support Group, Family Support Group, In Our Own Voice (IOOV), Family and Friends, NAMI Provider and Ending the Silence. - NAMI will promote wellness and mental health promotion, suicide prevention and peer and family supports to increase consumer and family well-being, recovery, and engagement in treatment services and supports. - NAMI will facilitate awareness days/weeks throughout the year for general population and targeted activities for adults with mental illness and children with or at risk for serious emotional disorders and behavioral health challenges.

+- NAMI will continue to work with their volunteer affiliates across the state to include family and consumer participation in the planning and execution of the Community Inclusion Model. - NAMI will plan and implement training and provide education related to Psychiatric Advance Directives, promote suicide prevention, and promote access to / research of peer directed crisis services and supports in coordination with the division.